pwwl/ics-anomaly-attribution/README.md

 # Attributions for ML-based ICS Anomaly Detection

-This respository contains code for the paper: "Attributions for ML-based ICS anomaly detection: From theory to practice", to appear at the 31st Network and Distributed System Security Symposium (NDSS 2024).
+This repository contains code for the paper: "Attributions for ML-based ICS anomaly detection: From theory to practice", to appear at the 31st Network and Distributed System Security Symposium (NDSS 2024).

 ### Bibtex